rikiji/zmbs.net/_posts/2016-02-21-modern-1k-luzern.markdown

 ## Round 1 GR Eldrazi &bull; 2-0

 I played versus a good local player, I remembered seeing him on a Twitch stream of a Modern tournament in Milan on the previous weekend playing RG Eldrazi so I mulliganed for an aggressive hand.
 He was indeed playing that and I closed the first game simply winning the damage race.
 Game 2 he did not see any sideboard card but he had a bursty hand which allowed him to resolve a [Reality Smasher](card:Reality Smasher) and then a [World Breaker](card:World Breaker) on early turns.
 I won the game though because of having more flyers he could not block.
-I remember that on the last turn I could have lost only to double [Gutshot](card:Gutshot) or a single one if I stacked triggers incorrectly, so I played around that too.
+I remember that on the last turn I could have lost only to double [Gut Shot](card:Gut Shot) or a single one if I stacked triggers incorrectly, so I played around that too.

 > 1-0